lguibr/tri2/out.md

                     self.status = "Error: Render Loop Failed"
                     self.app_state = "Error"

-                # Adjust sleep based on whether agent update is happening
+                # Frame Limiting / Sleep Logic
                 is_updating = self.status == "Updating Agent"
                 if not self.is_training_running or not is_updating:
-                    # Sleep longer if not training or just collecting
+                    time.sleep(0.01)  # Sleep longer if not training or just collecting
-                    time.sleep(0.01)
-                # No explicit sleep during agent update to maximize processing speed

         except KeyboardInterrupt:
             print("\nCtrl+C detected.
 Exiting gracefully...")